GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-15.md

   - Documentation is available at https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html
     .
-  - All of the modules of the project should be included; otherwise, a consumer who depends on an unspecified module must specify and upgrade the version of that module, defeating the purpose of the BOM.
+  - All of the modules of the project should be included.
+Otherwise, a consumer who depends on an unspecified module must specify and upgrade the version of that module, defeating the purpose of the BOM.
 - The purpose of a BOM is to enable consumers of a library to select a